szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This makes the spell mirror its behavior in 5E/BG3, where plant- and water-based creatures always take maximum damage, with a Save vs. Spell at -2, halved on a successful save.
 This penalty is missing in vanilla.
 Additionally, enemies that would not be damaged by draining moisture are unaffected: undead, golems, and non-water elementals.

 Finally, it modifies the die size and damage bonus so that, instead of dealing 1d8 damage per level, it deals 1d7+1 per level.
 Ultimately, it deals the same maximum damage.
-The difference is that the minimum damage will be higher, making the damage range 40-160 at max level if the saving throw is failed, whereas vanilla is 20-160.
+The difference is that the minimum damage will be higher, making the damage range 40-160 at max level if the Saving Throw is failed, whereas vanilla is 20-160.

 ### Make Grease bypass Magic Resistance and more useful tactically (430) (BGEE BG2EE EET)